-Over the years New Zealand has been an active contributor to the international military, political and financial campaign against terrorism, including in its most recent manifestation, the campaigns against Al Qaeda and Islamic State.
+Over the years New Zealand has been an active contributor to the international military, political and financial campaigns against terrorism, including most recently those against Al Qaeda and Islamic State.

 New Zealand flag retrieved from rubble